TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 A Mission With a Purpose in India

-View of Valley on journey up a mountain with the valley below in India.
+View of journey up a mountain with the valley below in India.

-Travel for travel sake is fine.
-But travel takes on a new dimension when combined with a purpose, as Thommen Jose finds out from his journey to Pauna, an unknown mountain village 30km by “foot or hoo”’ from the last motorable point in Chamoli, Uttarakhand in India.
+Travel for travel's sake is fine.
+But travel takes on a new dimension when combined with a purpose, as Thommen Jose finds out on his journey to Pauna, an unknown mountain village 30km by “foot or hoo” from the last motorable point in Chamoli, Uttarakhand in India.

 “Lord Shiva was missing and nobody could find him.
 His wife Parvati was immensely worried and set out to look for him.
 She descended from the heavens to search the Earth.
 Looking all over the Kailasa mountain range, she found him in a cave, meditating, with a serene smile.”

-After narrating the story to us with relish, Giri Raja Swami looked around his own cave and stared at us anticipating the question we were expected to ask all the while furiously tugging at his spindly long beard.
+After narrating the story with relish, Giri Raja Swami looked around his cave.
+He stared at us, anticipating the question we were expected to ask, all the while furiously tugging at his spindly long beard.

 We did.